scoskey/m502/notes.md

 Based largely on our textbook Ken Kunen, *The Foundations of Mathematics*.

-## Part I: Set theory
+## Introduction

-### 1. Introduction and foundational logic
+### 1. Introduction to foundations

-* There is a circular relationship between logic and set theory
-* We will start with just enough logic to talk about set theory, and then return to logic again in the second part.
+While mathematics has been studied for millenia, the foundations of modern mathematics dates back to the 1800s.
+While there are several proposals for the foundations of mathematics, the standard and most popular consists of two main components: logic and set theory.
+Loosely, logic allows us to study statements and proofs, and set theory allows us to build mathematical objects.

+Logic and set theory are used in tandem to form the foundations of mathematics.
+Thus it will not be too surprising to know there is a somewhat circular relationship between the two.
+In this course we will follow Kunen and make the choice to cover set theory first and logic second.
+However we will need a minimum understanding of logic to begin talking about set theory.
+Thus we will begin

+If there is time, we will study the more recent topic of computability theory in Part III.

+However before we begin Part I we will need to preview just enough logic from Part II that we can talk about set theory.

-* Logical symbols: and, or, not, implies, iff, for all, there exists, and variables
+Logical symbols: and, or, not, implies, iff, for all, there exists, and variables

-* Non-logical symbols: the relations, functions, and constant symbols used in a given context.
+Non-logical symbols: the relations, functions, and constant symbols used in a given context.
 Examples include $+,\times,<,0$.

-* Sentences versus formulas
+Sentences versus formulas

-* The axiomatic method: for any area of study, we first choose a universe of discourse and an appropriate collection of non-logical symbols.
+The axiomatic method: for any area of study, we first choose a universe of discourse and an appropriate collection of non-logical symbols.
 We then write down a collection of axioms that govern how the symbols behave.
 Finally we try to prove theorems using only the axioms.

 * Example 1: geometry
 * Example 2: group theory
 * Example 3: arithmetic

-* Our main example will be set theory.
+Our main example will be set theory.
 Set theory is important for two key reasons.
 First it is a foundational theory, meaning all of the above theories can be studied inside of set theory.
 Second it allows us to study the idea of infinity, since after all we know there are infinite sets.

-* In set theory the universe of discourse consists of all possible sets.
+In set theory the universe of discourse consists of all possible sets.
 The only non-logical symbol will be the binary set membership relation $\in$.
 The remaining set relations and operations will be definable from this one alone.

-* BIG IDEA: In particular everything is a set, even the elements of a set!
-Thus the universe really consists of hereditary sets.
+BIG IDEA: In particular everything is a set, even the elements of a set!
+We say that the universe consists of *hereditary sets*.

+BIG IDEA: Essentially all mathematical objects can be built using hereditary sets.

+BIG IDEA: Something about infinity.

+Axioms and models.
+Perhaps using quasi orders, partial orders, linear orders, and finite directed graph models.

+## Part I: Set theory

-### 2. Extensionality, pairing, union; also separation
+### 2. Naive set theory

+Operations on sets. look at Joy of Sets.

+### 3. The Axioms of extensionality, pairing, and union

 * Set theory is officially the axioms for the set membership relation $\in$.
 * There are many additional set relations and operations, but these can all be defined in terms of $\in$.
 For example consider subset, union, intersection, and empty set.
-* Draw some sample models
+* Draw some sample models and play around
 * The axioms of set theory must at least get the hereditarily finite sets right.
 * Empty Set Existence Axiom: not officially necessary, but let's just start with this.
 * Extensionality Axiom: This axiom distinguishes set theory from other types of collections (lists, multisets).